Steven Van Zandt: Tussles in Brussels

 Van Zandt recorded the narration for The Hives biography on their concert DVD Tussles in Brussels (2004).

 Hotel Cæsar

 In 2010, Van Zandt appeared as himself in the Norwegian soap opera Hotel Cæsar, broadcast on Norway's biggest commercial channel TV2 Norway.
-He also appeared on Scandinavia's largest talkshow Skavlan.

 Lilyhammer

 In 2011, he starred in, co-wrote, and was the executive producer for an English and Norwegian language series entitled Lilyhammer, the first original Netflix series that was produced in collaboration with Norwegian broadcaster NRK.
 The name recalls the city of Lillehammer, which hosted the 1994 Winter Olympics.
 On the show, Van Zandt portrays a Sopranos-like role of an ex-mafioso who enters the witness protection program and flees to Norway to escape a colleague against whom he testified.
-The show premiered on NRK television on January 25, 2012 with an audience of 998,000 viewers (one fifth of Norway's population), and ran for three seasons before being cancelled in 2015.
+The show premiered on NRK television on January 25, 2012, with an audience of 998,000 viewers (one fifth of Norway's population), and ran for three seasons before being cancelled in 2015.